 The key to success for self-published authors will continue to be good, well-edited books and an emphasis on building a large fan base.

-Writers with a great track record, who are capable of achieving high sales with minimum promotion, are likely to be the big winners if this high-volume low-profit trend takes hold.
+Writers with a great track record, who can achieve high sales with minimum promotion, are likely to be the big winners if this high-volume, low-profit trend takes hold.

-There will be more cross-over Christian fiction.
+There will be more crossover Christian fiction.
 This is when Christian fiction becomes less Christian and more “inspirational.”
-When that happens, Christian fiction loses its uniqueness and in an attempt to appeal to a wider, more profitable demographic.
+When that happens, Christian fiction loses its uniqueness to appeal to a wider, more profitable demographic.

-Literary agent Chip MacGregor told Library Journal, “I see several CBA [Christian Bookseller Association] publishers trying to create fiction that is less constrained by strict Christian fundamentalist restrictions.”
+Literary agent Chip MacGregor told Library Journal, “I see several CBA [Christian Booksellers Association] publishers trying to create fiction that is less constrained by strict Christian fundamentalist restrictions.”

 Apparently, MacGregor does not have his pulse on contemporary theology.
-“Fundamentalists” don’t read much fiction, especially bodice-rippers, even when the main characters are Amish or members of other conservative groups.
+“Fundamentalists” read little fiction, especially bodice-rippers, even when the main characters are Amish or members of other conservative groups.
 The main market for romance appears to be Evangelicals, not Fundamentalists.
 Evangelicals have very different theological sensibilities.
-If Evangelical readers are left behind by cross-over fiction, it will mean that distinctively Christian themes will be abandoned in favor of a type of undifferentiated “feel-good” religiosity.
+If Evangelical readers are left behind by crossover fiction, it will mean that distinctively Christian themes will be abandoned in favor of a type of undifferentiated “feel-good” religiosity.